Phildo/pixQL/README.md

 ## query syntax
 While *inspired* by the ideas of other SQL's out there, there are a couple differences.

-Every query consists of an optional `init` statement, followed by any number of `procedures`.
+Every query consists of one or more semicolon separated *statements*: an optional `init` statement, followed by any number of `procedure` statements.

 ### init
 This statement sets up the canvas on which you will perform operations.
 It takes the form of a single word, followed by optionally specifying dimensions (in parenthesis), followed by a semicolon.